Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

+As a rough back-of-the-napkin upper bound on the number of qubits we can represent with the \textasciitilde45500000 states we can achieve with the AX7MAF1, we can say that it can be no more than \(Q = \frac{log(45500000)}{log(2)}\overset{\cdot}{=}25\) qubits.
+Interestingly, 20 qubits is the number given by La Cour, Ott, Starkey and Wilson in their paper as the practical amount of qubits possible to maintain on a single chip as well.
+Of course, this doesn't take into account the graininess of the representation or any superposition.
+It is just an upper bound.
+However, if we look to higher end oscillators, there exist CMOS chips that go up to 300 GHz {[}42{]}.
+Assuming a high ppm, perhaps we could represent more states for a price.

-\subsubsection{High Speed Analog Module Cost}
+\textbf{High Speed Analog Module Cost}

-A pair of HSAMs in tandem with a pair of oscillators like the AX7MAF1 will be capable of maintaining $\frac{log(100 pr)}{log(2)} + 20$ qubits at a precision of $pr$.
+A pair of HSAMs in tandem with a pair of oscillators like the AX7MAF1 will be capable of maintaining \textasciitilde{}\(20\) qubits.
 As mentioned, the AX7MAF1 costs roughly \$36.10.
-High precision LMH3401 op amps cost \$14 each as of now on DigiKey.
+High precision LMH3401 op amps cost \$14.
 However, more standard op amps may be selected which have lower slew rates.
-For example, we might sacrifice encoding speed to achieve a lower price point by instead using LM358s which have only a 0.6 $\frac{V}{\mu s}$ slew rate but cost \$0.16 each.
+For example, we might sacrifice encoding speed to achieve a lower price point by instead using LM358s which have only a \(0.6\frac{V}{\mu 2}\) slew rate but cost \$0.16 each.

-The entire cost of the analog module's components might be estimated by:
+The entire cost of the analog module\RL{'}s components might be estimated by:

 cost = (oscillators * \$36.10 + op amps * (\$0.16 to \$14) + discrete components * \$0.01) * 2

 = (\$36.10 + 47 * (\$0.16 to \$14) + 170 * \$0.01) * 2